 Behavioral Tech, which was founded by DBT’s creator, Marsha Linehan, offers research that supports its effectiveness in treating a variety of mental health disorders, including major depression, bipolar disorder, PTSD, and eating disorders.
 DBT has been found to be effective for people across age, race/ethnicity, sexual orientation, and gender.
 An experienced therapist can help clients decide if dialectical behavior therapy is right for them.

 If you or someone you know is struggling with addiction and/or a mental health disorder, Pathway to Hope is ready to help.
+Call us at 844-557-8575 today or contact us online so we can guide you in finding the right treatment program for you or someone you know.
 We can walk you through the process to help determine if you need addiction treatment services or another arrangement that better fits your needs.
 Don’t delay.
 If you need addiction treatment, get it now.

 Beck Institute for Cognitive Behavioral Therapy.
 Retrieved March, 2018 from https://beckinstitute.org/about-beck/